PeterJochem/Chrono_Simulations/README.md

 # Description
 I spent time learning how to use Juntao's simulation of the foot contacting the granular material.
 I then used the simulation to generate a dataset of pairs of (x, x_dt, y, y_dt, z, z_dt) and the GRF (F_x, F_y, F_z).
-I naively ran the dataset with the neural network and it learned a good representation of the function.
-I then looked at the csv files and almost all of the data is mostly a non-collision state.
-I made some changes to the simulation code and (as of Monday morning) creating a dataset of only when the foot and granular material are in contact.An image of the results is below
+I naively ran the initial dataset with the neural network and it learned a good representation of the function.
+I then looked at the csv files and most of the data is a non-collision state.
+I made some changes to the simulation code and (as of Monday morning) am created a small dataset of instances mostly when the foot and granular material are in contact.
+An image of the results is below.
+I need to spend time this week generating more training data.
+The dataset I used to create the graph was from about 20 minutes of time on the gpu so its still a relatively small dataset.

 I also spent time this week learning about how to call Python code from Matlab.
 I put together a demo of what the final Matlab API might look like.
 It lets Matlab use a Python Tensorflow neural network.
-It also lets Matlab get the derivates of the output variables with respect to the input variables.

 ![alt text](https://github.com/PeterJochem/Chrono_Simulations/blob/master/HoppingNeural.png "Granular Foot GRF")